ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ## Kustomize project folders for Ghost and Valkey

 You need a main Kustomize project for the deployment of your Ghost platform.
-In it, you will contain the subprojects for components like Valkey.
+In it, you will contain the subprojects for its components like the Valkey cache server.
 Start by executing the following `mkdir` command to create the necessary project folder structure for this part:

 ~~~sh
 $ mkdir -p $HOME/k8sprjs/ghost/components/cache-valkey/{configs,resources,secrets}
 ~~~

-The main folder for the Valkey Kustomize subproject, `cache-valkey`, is named following the pattern `<component function>-<software name>` this guide will use also to name the root directories for the remaining component subprojects.
-There are also a `configs`, a `resources` and a `secrets` subfolders to better differentiate the files declaring the Kubernetes resources from those related to configurations or secret.
+The main folder for the Valkey Kustomize subproject, `cache-valkey`, is named following the pattern `<component function>-<software name>` which this guide will use also to name the root directories for the remaining component subprojects.
+There is also a `configs`, a `resources` and a `secrets` subfolder to better differentiate between the YAML manifests declaring the Kubernetes resources from those related to configurations or secret.

 ## Valkey configuration file